MV Karadeniz Powership Rauf Bey

-The MV Karadeniz Powership Rauf Bey is a Liberia-flagged Powership, a floating power plant, owned and operated by Karpowership.
+MV Karadeniz Powership Rauf Bey is a Liberia-flagged Powership, a floating power plant, owned and operated by Karpowership.
 Built in 1982 in Brazil and christened MV Gulf Grain, she sailed as a bulk carrier under various names and flags until she was acquired to be converted 2009 into a Powership in Turkey.
 She served in Basra, Iraq supplying electricity to the power grid there.
 Currently, she supplies electricity to Sudan.